 Hi, my name is Katie and I am a clean studio-aholic!
 Phew!
 There, I finally said it.
 Why am I like this?
 Because both my husband and I work very hard and we are highly motivated people.
 After a long day of work, we both enjoy a nice soft place to land.
 I extend this philosophy to many places in our world and that also includes my personal dual office and studio space.
 Here are the things I know about myself: I can’t work when there are lots of things on my desk or my studio table.
 I like my workspace clean, presentable, and everything in its proper place.
 I like it this way because I feel free to explore, play, create, and feel a more general peace.
 I like to feel the clay warm in my fingers and cool on the marble tile.
 I like a clear desk where it’s just me, my computer, my planner or iPad, and the current project.
 It’s just the way I am.
 And I do know that not every artist is like this and not every artist works this way.
 Some may thrive with their work surrounding them and lost tools everywhere.
 But that’s just not me.

 This being said, by the end of my clay time or my work day, I can have quite a mess made and scattered all about.
-15 colors of blends going at one time, every tool I have out on my worktable, at least 2-3 stamps, a book or two (to inspire me), and of course my coffee cup.
+15 colors of blends going at one time, every tool I have out on my worktable, at least 2-3 stamps, mica powders, brushes, and so much more, and of course my coffee cup.
 Now let’s not even mention the clay that fell on the floor, the glitter that gently floats to the floor, and the mica powder dust covering a portion of the counter.
 Did I mention the acrylic paints & paint brushes?
 I must have forgotten them…at any rate, you can tell that after a clay day my workspace screams “Clean Me” with the “Disaster Zone” hanging on the door.